AidoP/yutani/readme.md

 # Generic IPC
 `wl` makes no assumptions about the implemented interfaces - the only requirement is a single default display object.
 This makes `wl` a fully fledged IPC library outside of the high-level Wayland protocol.
 Once client support is close to completion expect to see an example IPC system for media controls.

+# Requirements
+The nightly channel is currently required to access ancillary data in Unix Domain Sockets.

 # Why TOML

 [Wayland protocols](https://gitlab.freedesktop.org/wayland/wayland-protocols) are officially described in XML, so why use TOML for this crate?